How to Maximise Your Annual Leave in 2025

 King’s Birthday (Monday, 9 June)

-Please note that Western Australia and Queensland will receive the Kings Birthday public holiday on Monday, 29 September and Monday, 6 October, respectively.
+Western Australia and Queensland have the King’s Birthday public holiday on Monday, 29 September and Monday, 6 October respectively.

 Labour Day

 In Western Australia, Labour Day is celebrated on the first Monday in March.
-In Victoria and Tasmania, where it is known as Eight Hours Day, it takes place on the second Monday in March.
+In Victoria and Tasmania, where it is known as Eight Hours Day in the latter, it takes place on the second Monday in March.
 In the Northern Territory (referred to as May Day) and Queensland, it is observed on the first Monday in May.
 New South Wales, the Australian Capital Territory and South Australia mark the holiday on the first Monday in October.

 Christmas and New Year (Thursday, 25 December; Friday, 26 December; Thursday, 1 January 2026):